tjd985/myBlog/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Post-1'
+title: "Post-1"
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: "This is the first post of my new Astro blog."
-author: 'Seongho'
+author: "Seongho"
-tags: ["astro", "blog", "learning in public"]
+tags: ['post-1']
 ---

 ---

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished